pakkinlau/pakkinlau/README.md

 ### 👋 Hi there

-I am Pak Kin LAU, currently a master student in mathematics at CUHK, and a full-time researcher at CUHK in building big data web-application solutions for mass historical archive (image+text) research.
+I am Pak Kin LAU, currently a master student in mathematics at CUHK, and a full-time researcher at CUHK in building big data solutions with Machine Learning, Large Language Models and Graph Neural Networks, for mass historical archive (image+text) research.

 ### 📚Fields of (research) interest: